glf30/2d-express-router/assignment/readme.md

 ## Instructions:

-- Begin inside of an empty folder
+- Begin inside of your assignment folder
 - Create an **index.js** file
 - Create a **./routes** folder
 - Create a **./routes/musiciansRouter** file